bsc-iitm/machine-learning-techniques/docs/neural-networks/05-backward.md

 The rule is quite simple to state.
-It is just a product, the first one is element-wise multiplication of two matrices, the second one is usual matrix multiplication:
+It is just a product, the first one is element-wise product of two matrices, the second one is our usual matrix multiplication:

 $$